0xPolycode/local-node-deployment/README.md

 # MEE Local Node

 To start MEE local node, provide the configuration for the node in the docker-compose file.
-At least the `KEY` field should be provided (private key) of a sufficiently funded wallet which is going to be configure as the node operator.
+At least the `KEY` field should be provided (private key) of a sufficiently funded wallet which is going to be configured as the node operator.

 The node reads chain config from the mapped `chains` folder.
 In the example docker-compose file, chains-testnet folder is being provided to the node.